-As concern about the impact of stormwater increase, manufactured treatment devices are being challenged to treat more than just sediment.
+As concern about the impact of stormwater increases, manufactured treatment devices are being challenged to treat more than just sediment.
 One particular category of concern is floatables, including trash and oil.
 Whilst many are responsible, and either use UK Rubbish Clearance services or take their trash back with them to the nearest bin, it is still an issue.
 It’s not just people everyday that should be careful with their trash pollution, but it is also businesses that are at the forefront of plastic and other materials pollution.
 Some companies have started using things like phs Wastekit plastic baler, for rent and purchase, in order to reduce the amount of trash they produce and recycle as many things as possible.
 However, a lot of trash is still being filtrated into water systems around the world.
 Data for the effectiveness of manufactured treatment devices (MTDs) at removing these pollutants is scarce compared to sediment data, in part because of the relative complexity of working with these materials.

 Testing with oil has three significant problems:

 - Oil is difficult to clean out of laboratory equipment, significantly increasing the time and cost required for testing.

 - Sampling & analysis

 - Oil is difficult to sample properly, it tends to stick to jars.
 It is also relatively difficult to analyze.
 There is a hexane extraction method that is simple and effective but it has fallen out of favour due to the solvent requirement.

 - Filtering oil at high flow rates is difficult and expensive and leads to disposal issues for the spent filters.
 However if a filter is not used then the water will have to be discharged in a single pass and this could lead to permit violations.